shalant/dynamicwine215/README.md

 ![nodejs logo](/images/200px-Node.js_logo.svg.png)

 ## Special Gotchas of your projects (Problems you faced, unique elements of your project)
+### Coding google maps, filters, CRUD operations, and  Passport.js authentication were each personal mountains.
+The group had to restart two separate times.
+On the bright side, each failure WAS accompanied by learning.

 ## Technical Description of your project like- Installation, Setup, How to contribute.
 ### From the command line, type "git clone https://github.com/carolinetwyman/dynamicwine.git".
 Then type "npm install," and "npm start."

-If you want to seed our dummy wine list, type "npm run seed".
-Alternatively, you can manually enter a wine list.
+### To add wines, you have 3 options: 1) use our dummy list by typing "npm run seed."
+2) Alternatively, you can manually enter a wine list into scripts/seedDB.js followed by "npm run seed."
+3) Or enter them through the website, using the winefinder and clicking submit for each wine.